-For example, the City of Houston passed an Open Space Ordinance that divided the city into "park sectors."
-Within each sector, developers were required to either build private or public parkland as part of their plan or pay a fee to fund park improvements within the same sector as the development.
-40
+For example, the City of Houston passed an Open Space Ordinance that divided the city into "park sectors."40 Within each sector, developers were required to either build private or public parkland as part of their plan or pay a fee to fund park improvements within the same sector as the development.40

-Credit: Pexels

-Figure 12.8: Loan and

-rebate programs

-from local, state, and

-federal government

-can provide financing

-opportunities,

-especially for energy

-or water efficiency

-upgrades such as

-solar panels or new

-sprinklers.
+Credit: Pexels Figure 12.8: Loan and rebate programs from local, state, and federal government can provide financing opportunities, especially for energy or water efficiency upgrades such as solar panels or new sprinklers.

 Depending on state legislation, cities can vote to create metropolitan park districts.
 For example, Chapter 35.61 of Washington State's Revised Code allows for creating these districts via ballot proposition.
 The districts are defined as separate, junior taxing districts within incorporated or unincorporated areas created for the "management, control, improvement, maintenance, and acquisition of parks, parkways, boulevards, and recreational facilities."41 As of 2017.
-Washington State had 19 metropolitan park districts, including one in Seattle.
-42 In 2014, Seattle voters approved Proposition 1 to fund and create the Seattle Park District.
-The district is funded through property taxes, thus ensuring a dedicated stream of money for parks separate from the city budget.
-Illinois and Ohio similarly allow the creation of park districts.
-For states without such laws, advocacy can be focused on encouraging the legislature to pass bills that allow development of park districts.
+Washington State had 19 metropolitan park districts, including one in Seattle.42 In 2014, Seattle voters approved Proposition 1 to fund and create the Seattle Park District.
+The district is funded through property taxes, thus ensuring a dedicated stream of money for parks separate from the city budget.40 Illinois and Ohio similarly allow the creation of park districts.^{43, 44} For states without such laws, advocacy can be focused on encouraging the legislature to pass bills that allow development of park districts.

-Business improvement districts (BIDs)

-can also support park management and improvements.
-These "management corporations" collect additional property taxes from property owners within the district to improve the area by providing services such as maintenance, marketing, capital improvements, and landscaping.
-BIDs require an agreement with all entities within the BID to pay additional taxes.
+Business improvement districts (BIDs) can also support park management and improvements.
+These "management corporations" collect additional property taxes from property owners within the district to improve the area by providing services such as maintenance, marketing, capital improve-

+Figure 12.9: Denny Park in Seattle, Washington, is part of the Seattle Park District created by Proposition 1, a ballot measure in 2014. ments, and landscaping.45 BIDs require an agreement with all entities within the BID to pay additional taxes.
 Therefore, proposed BIDs must garner support of property owners and commercial tenants before formulation.
-Then, the BID is created through local government authorization or legislation.
-For example, the 34th Street Partnership, a BID in New York City, manages and maintains Greeley Square Park and the surrounding 21-block area.
-12
+Then, the BID is created through local government authorization or legislation.46 For example, the 34th Street Partnership, a BID in New York City, manages and maintains Greeley Square Park and the surrounding 21-block area.12